 The African continent is one of China's biggest bets.
 Politically it began its first steps in the 1960s when it began to dispute its influence in that region with the United States and its rival in communism, the Soviet Union.
 It was a time of the Cold War when money did not flourish in the capital of the Lost City.
 Now the story is different... at least economic.

 In Nigeria, for example, in addition to the big companies associated with Beijing such as Huawei or China Bridge, the regime pushes smaller entrepreneurs to settle abroad and penetrate populations to the bone.
 They leave China because of the limited domestic business opportunities they can find in a largely impoverished population.
 Or by direct order.

 Examples abound in that African country.
 Igbesa, a small area 60 kilometers from Lagos, the most important city of the nation is one of them.
 In this free trade zone, the bosses are Chinese businessmen who were facilitated by the Nigerian central power.
 The "investors" promised to improve the infrastructure.
-They did it to the extreme: now in the large and important town, they managed to impose their own laws, police that answers to them and their administration.
+They did it to the extreme: now in the large and important town, they managed to impose their laws, police that answer to them, and their administration.

 A state within another where those who have the management are businessmen sent by the PCC, who in addition to controlling the land, order who can and who can not trade products across borders.

 But the forgotten city of Ogun state not only suffers from the Chinese police yoke.
 The environment is also a victim of destruction.
 Its people have made desperate requests for the authorities to put a stop to what they call an "invasion" of land.
 The community has denounced that at least 500 hectares had been destroyed by the "investors" even though they could not exploit them.